 Ah, Bonnie Scotland!
-The country north of Hadrian’s Wall is known for kilts, castles, whisky and Wallace.
-Scotland has so much to offer the first-time visitor.
-Here’s a quick roundup of our Scotland’s iconic destinations to include on your itinerary for your future trips to Scotland.
+The country north of Hadrian’s Wall is known for kilts, castles, whisky and William Wallace.
+Scotland has so much to offer first-time visitors.
+Here’s a quick roundup of Scotland’s iconic destinations to include on your itinerary for your future trips to Scotland.
 Hae a guid journey!

-The capital of Scotland and the seat of Scottish Parliament.
+The capital of Scotland and the seat of the Scottish Parliament.
 Edinburgh is a grand old city with plenty of soul.
 Full of dark, gothic buildings like the famous Scott Monument on Princes Street and the ancient stronghold of Edinburgh Castle that holds watch over the city.
-Edinburgh has a singular ambience that walks a fine line between cheerful and awe-inspiring.
+In fact, Edinburgh has a singular ambience that walks a fine line between cheerful and awe-inspiring.
 The best way to really see and feel the city is to set out on foot; stroll the Royal Mile, wander through the National Gallery of Scotland, drop in at Holyrood Palace or take a leisurely walk up Arthur’s Seat, where you can enjoy remarkable views over the entire city.
 Stop off at a few pubs along the way to sample some local whisky (remember to drop the ‘e’ – that’s Irish!) and maybe even try some haggis!

 Made famous by the sweeping Hollywood blockbuster Braveheart, the story of how Sir William Wallace lead Scotland to victory over the English at the Battle of Stirling Bridge is an epic tale for the ages.
 The National Wallace Monument stands outside the city of Stirling, overlooking the scene of this pivotal battle, and offers visitors an opportunity to learn more about this widely heralded Scottish patriot and martyr, who would ultimately become known as the Guardian of Scotland.